-A: Yes.
-The Commonwealth Court decision of In re: Nomination Petitions of James H. Owen, 922 A.2d 973 (Pa.
-Cmwlth.
-2007) held that members of the judiciary who are candidates for a new seat on the bench (not incumbent) are required to file Statements of Financial Interests in conformance with Section 1104(b) of the Ethics Act.
+Yes.
+Members of the judiciary who are candidates in a judicial election are required to file Statements of Financial Interests in conformance with Section 1104(b) of the Ethics Act.

 Under the Lobbying Disclosure Law, a lobbyist, lobbying firm, principal, the Pennsylvania Department of State, a State employee, or the Disciplinary Board of the Supreme Court of Pennsylvania may request an advisory regarding compliance with the Lobbying Disclosure Law.
 An advisory may also be requested by the authorized representative of the aforesaid individuals or entities.

-A: All requests must be in writing.
-Requests should be addressed as follows: State Ethics Commission, Attention: Legal Division, P.O.
-Box 11470, Harrisburg, PA, 17108-1470.
+All requests must be in writing and must be signed by the requestor.
+Requests should be addressed as follows: State Ethics Commission, Attention: Legal Division, Finance Building, 613 North Street, Room 309, Harrisburg, PA, 17120-0400.
 At a minimum, the following information should be provided: